GrossDesignCo/concordance-app-poc/public/scripture/exodus/exodus-3/exodus-3.englishNatural.md

 And again God said to Draws-Out (Moses),
-"Thus you will say to the sons of Struggles-with-God (Israel), 'He-Who-Is, God of your fathers, the God of Father-of-Multitudes (Abraham), the God of He-Laughs (Isaac), and the God of Heel-Grasper (Jacob),
+"Thus you will say to the sons of Struggles-with-God (Israel), 'He-Who-Is (YHWH), God of your fathers, the God of Father-of-Multitudes (Abraham), the God of He-Laughs (Isaac), and the God of Heel-Grasper (Jacob),